ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/start/installation/upgrading-to-new-version.markdown

-# Installation : Upgrading to a new version
+# Installation : Upgrading to a New Version

 {INFO On a live system, a minor version upgrade process typically takes around 30 seconds. /}